viamrobotics/docs/content/en/docs/getting-started/installation.md

 ## Follow the steps on the setup tab.

 1. Setup Viam App Config on Single Board Computer (SBC)<br/>
-_This config tells the robot where to look on app.viam.com to pull it’s config._<br/>
+_This config tells the robot where to look on app.viam.com to pull its config._<br/>
 - Click the copy button to copy the text.
 - Go to the terminal window connected to your Pi and paste the text and press enter.<br/>
 _This creates an etc/viam.json file containing something like:<br/>